tesujimath/letters-to-amy/content/post/receiving-the-kingdom-of-god-like-a-little-child/index.md

 Thirdly, have you ever observed a little child anticipating something to come, something wonderful, like Christmas?
 They are so excited!
 The expectation can be almost too much to bear.
 And as the event approaches, the excitement grows, contagiously.

 Let us receive the kingdom of God like this.
-Our heavenly father is utterly reliable, and so very good.
+Our Heavenly Father is utterly reliable, and so very good.
 We can wholly lean on him, fully committed.
 He loves us deeply, has promised so much, and is able to do immeasurably more than all we ask or imagine.
 Could anything be more exciting?

 Trust, depend, and be excited, Amy! 🙏